aridiosilva/Blockchain/README.md

 Refered as Distributed Ledger Technology (DLT)  makes the history of any digital asset unalterable and transparent through the use of descentralization and cryptographic hashing.

+# Blockchain overview

+## Blockchain defined:

+Blockchain is a shared, immutable ledger that facilitates the process of recording transactions and tracking assets in a business network.
+An asset can be tangible (a house, car, cash, land) or intangible (intellectual property, patents, copyrights, branding).
+Virtually anything of value can be tracked and traded on a blockchain network, reducing risk and cutting costs for all involved.

+# 3 Why blockchain is important:

+Business runs on information.
+The faster it’s received and the more accurate it is, the better.
+Blockchain is ideal for delivering that information because it provides immediate, shared and completely transparent information stored on an immutable ledger that can be accessed only by permissioned network members.
+A blockchain network can track orders, payments, accounts, production and much more.
+And because members share a single view of the truth, you can see all details of a transaction end-to-end, giving you greater confidence, as well as new efficiencies and opportunities.

 ## Who Is Satoshi Nakamoto?

 No one knows who invented bitcoin, or at least not conclusively.
 Satoshi Nakamoto is the name associated with the person or group of people who released the original bitcoin white paper in 2008 and worked on the original bitcoin software that was released in 2009.
 In the years since that time, many individuals have either claimed to be or have been suggested as the real-life people behind the pseudonym, but as of January 2021, the true identity (or identities) behind Satoshi remains obscured.